How to Hike Tent Ridge Trail in Kananaskis Country

 Towards the end of the day, we found a few people who had just come up for sunset but not to hike the whole loop – and one trail runner.

-AllTrails rates this as a heavily trafficked trail, and I agree with them.
+AllTrails rates this as a heavily trafficked trail, and I agree.
 You’ll have to time it right to have it to yourself like we did.
-(Update 2024 – We also hiked this years ago, before Tent Ridge became a sort of Instagram-famous hike, so keep that in mind.)
-We have plans to tackle this trail again this year for a refresh and to see how the times have changed.
+(Update 2024 – We have now hiked Tent Ridge a few times.
+The first time we hiked this years was ago, before Tent Ridge became a sort of Instagram-famous hike, so keep that in mind when looking at photos.)

 You also have to drive quite a ways on the Smith Dorrien Trail to reach it, past Mount Engadine Lodge, which probably keeps numbers down.